- About Us

 - Case Studies

 Let’s talk about lead generation.
-This one is for all the budding SaaS marketers still trying to pin down their lead strategy and figure out what the heck “outbound lead generation” means.
+This one is for all the budding SaaS marketing pros still trying to pin down their lead strategy and figure out what the heck “outbound lead generation” means.

 Contrary to popular belief, outbound lead generation is very much alive, even if it doesn’t look like it once used to.
-While we might think of it as a more old school approach, it can still work and deliver results if used effectively along with today’s marketing trends and technologies.
+While we might think of it as a more old-school approach like cold calls and cold emails, it can still work and deliver results if used effectively along with today’s marketing trends and technologies.

 Outbound lead generation is sometimes called “interruption marketing,” because it consists of initiating contact with prospects to communicate a sales message to people who haven’t asked to be reached.
 Think of marketing tactics that show up unprompted in our daily routines—that’s the gist of outbound lead generation.
 Often we see these messages on signs, buses, billboards, and TV shows.
 You know telemarketing?
 Yeah, that’s interruption marketing.